-The processor contract does not state the insured's name.
+- Example 5: The insured plants more acres than are stated in the processor contract and the processor is willing to accept the production from the additional acreage.
+The additional acreage will be insurable and the contract can be amended to add the acres prior to or on the ARD, unless otherwise specified by the CP.
+If the contract is amended after the ARD, the additional acreage cannot be reported as insurable. - Example 6: The processor contract does not state the insured's name.
 For the crop to be considered as being under contract in most instances, the processor contract must contain the name or names of each individual whose production will be accepted under the processing contract.
 However, in some cases a person's name may not be listed on the contract even though their share of the production is considered to be under contract by the processor.
 In these instances, if the AIP can verify that the production will be accepted under the processor contract, then the AIP can consider all production under this contract as insurable.
-Verification that the production is under contract should be documented and maintained in the insurance file.

-A processor contract that stipulates both the number of acres to be planted and the amount of production to be delivered is not eligible for OUs unless specified otherwise in the CP or SP.
+Verification that the production is under contract should be documented and maintained in the insurance file. - Example 7: A processor contract that stipulates both the number of acres to be planted and the amount of production to be delivered is not eligible for OUs unless specified otherwise in the CP or SP.
 For example, Green Pea Crop Provisions state that OUs for green peas may be established based on shell type and pod type.
-If the AIP verifies that the processor will take all of the production from the listed acres in the processor contract, the insured acreage would be eligible for OUs.

-The insured must designate on the acreage report on or before the ARD, what acreage is under which contract when an insured contracts with more than one processor and plants the crop in one or more fields.
-For example, 10 acres in the south part of the field is covered under processor A, the 15 acres in the middle of the field is covered under processor C.

-All acreage specified in the contract will be insurable when the contract contains both an acreage and production figure and the AIP verifies that the processor will take all of the production from the listed acres in the processor contract, even particularly if harvested production exceeds the production listed in the contract.
+If the AIP verifies that the processor will take all of the production from the listed acres in the processor contract, the insured acreage would be eligible for OUs. - Example 8: The insured must designate on the acreage report on or before the ARD, what acreage is under which contract when an insured contracts with more than one processor and plants the crop in one or more fields.
+For example, 10 acres in the south part of the field is covered under processor A, the 15 acres in the middle of the field is covered under processor C. - Example 9: All acreage specified in the contract will be insurable when the contract contains both an acreage and production figure and the AIP verifies that the processor will take all of the production from the listed acres in the processor contract, even particularly if harvested production exceeds the production listed in the contract.

-If the processor contract allows for an acreage tolerance, the insurable acreage would be up to the amount stated with tolerance applied.
+Example 10: If the processor contract allows for an acreage tolerance, the insurable acreage would be up to the amount stated with tolerance applied.
 For example, if the stated acres were 100 acres with a tolerance of 5 percent, then the insurable acres could be up to 105 acres.